VERMILLION, S.D. – The College of Arts & Sciences at the University of South Dakota named its 2021 faculty award winners.

 Blaire and Linda Tremere Faculty Service Award

 All tenure-track and tenured faculty in the College of Arts & Sciences are eligible to receive the Tremere Award.
 Linda (Schuller) Tremere is a 1970 alumna from the USD School of Business (B.S., accounting) and a native of Amherst, South Dakota.
-Blair Tremere, a Sioux Falls native, is a 1968 alumnus from the USD College of Arts & Sciences (B.A., government/journalism) and also received his M.A. in Public Administration from USD in 1971.
+Blair Tremere, a Sioux Falls native, is a 1968 alumnus from the USD College of Arts & Sciences (B.A., government/journalism), who also received his M.A. in Public Administration from USD in 1971.

 Richard and Sharon Cutler Faculty Awards